studyztp/nugget_util/cmake/check-cpu-features/README.md

 ```

 Be careful when using this with a simulator, as not all modern instructions are supported.
-For example, many simulators do not support AVX.
+For example, gem5 does not support AVX.
 If your simulator falls into this category, make sure to remove the feature here.
 You can disable a feature using a minus sign, for example: ```-mattr="-avx"```